burntsouup/JavaScript/3 - Errors.md

     - `try..catch..finally` - the `try` block of code is executed first.
 If this code throws an exception, then the code in the `catch` block will be executed.
 If not, then this code will not execute.
 Code in the (optional) `finally` block will always execute, whether an exception was thrown or not

-        :warning: you expect that an exception could be thrown from code within the `try` block.
+        :bulb: you expect that an exception could be thrown from code within the `try` block.
 You wouldn't include all of your code in the `try` block

         ```JavaScript
         try {